GoodNello/amaro-link/README.md

 [Amaro Link](http://www.amaro.link/) is a web application made to easily share URLs between devices.
 It is developed using [React](https://github.com/facebook/react) and [Meteor](https://github.com/meteor/meteor).

+This project was inspired by an [Andrew Mead's course](https://mead.io/).

 ## Installation

 Make sure you have Meteor >= 1.6 installed.